-CCSD offers both breakfast and lunch to students in the cafeteria.
-We strongly encourage parents to continue to supply student lunch accounts with money in order to purchase snack items, bottled water, a' la carte items, etc.
+CCSD offers lunch to students in the cafeteria.
+We encourage parents to supply student lunch accounts with money in order to purchase lunches, snack items, bottled water, a' la carte items, etc.

 In support of our school lunch program, we ask that students do not bring in meals from fast food restaurants.